-Project type: Individual class project
+Project type: Individual project for graduate course

-The subscribers are a group of people who have bought a package of tickets to performances held at On the Boards for the season.
-From the information provided to me, I learned that they love to spread the word about performances and events by inviting their friends and family.
-They also belong to many communities and groups.
+The subscribers are a group of people who have bought a package of tickets to performances held at On the Boards for the season.They love to spread the word about performances and events by inviting their friends and family, and they belong to many communities and groups.